You can log in to the on-screen test system, Surpass, via the link below:

 The tests show with a finished status in the Invigilate tab.
 Depending on the test, the result will either be available immediately in the Results tab or be available to an examiner for marking.

-These tests are sat online in a browser (rather than in SecureClient, which is used for all other tests) which allows the tutor to submit the work completed by their candidates for the unit.
+These projects are sat online in a browser (rather than in SecureClient, which is used for all other tests) which allows the tutor to submit the work completed by their candidates for the unit.
 You go to https://ocr.surpass.com/launchtest, enter the keycode to start the test and then upload the candidate’s work.

 The results of all live and some practice tests are available to view in the Results tab in Surpass.
-Results will not be available for practice tests that require marking.
+Results will not be available for practice tests that require 'human' marking.

 A number of reports including unofficial result slips for all tests and detailed learner feedback for certain qualifications can be generated.